coreui/coreui-pro/docs/content/getting-started/javascript.md

 ## Sanitizer

-Tooltips and Popovers use our built-in sanitizer to sanitize options which accept HTML.
+Tooltips, Popovers, and Ratings use our built-in sanitizer to sanitize options which accept HTML.

 The default `allowList` value is the following:

 {{< js-docs name="allow-list" file="js/src/util/sanitizer.js" >}}

+The default `svgAllowList` value for Ratings is:

+{{< js-docs name="svg-allow-list" file="js/src/rating.js" >}}

 If you want to add new values to this default `allowList` you can do the following: